 Reverse engineering is the process of collecting data from a piece of equipment, object or system through the analysis of its structure, function and operation, often when there is no digital data available to analyse.
-It often involves deconstructing an object and analysing its workings in detail.
+It often includes analysing and reviewing an object in detail to identify its workings.

 The data may not be available as it may be a pre-digital or legacy piece of equipment or an item where the data is not available.
 It therefore needs reconstructing in a digitised format to create a CAD model.

 The PES team specialise in reverse engineering services and use various technologies to capture the data.
 These include:

 - 3D Scanning – Blue Light Optical Scanning through our sister company PES Scanning.